rmjjjt/futuro_cube_manual/hello-world.md

 ![](/assets/prompt.jpg)

-* Just for fun type "**colh 0x55124800**" and hit enter, you should get the cube filled by the given color, for more information later check [Colors, palettes and drawing](/colors-palettes-and-drawing.md), but now let us come back to programming.
+* Just for fun type "**colh 0x55124800**" and hit enter - you should get the cube filled with the given color.
+For more information later, check [Colors, palettes and drawing](/colors-palettes-and-drawing.md) but for now let's get back to programming.

 ```
 $>colh 0x55124800